Home Cross Country – The feedback from runners has been fantastic and included the following:

 Thames Hospice Santa Dash 5k was held in Swinley Forest opened the Christmas festivities.
 MarkFoker, Angela Foker and Susan Plumb donned the red and white suits for a great run in the forest.

 Robert Jerrett made a weekend 5k double as he finished first at the Dorney Santa Dash completing the 5k course in 18:56.

-This week on Strava we managed to hit the magic mark with 100 members logging runs on Strava.
-Charley Bryant claimed the top spot for the first time.
+Some big totals on Strava this week as Marathon training continues, and weekend events pushed the numbers up.
+Kath Shaw claimed the top spot once again with a superb total of 53 miles.
 To take part in this just create a free Strava account and link it to the club in your profile.
 Here’s the top 10 from last week:-

 Club Events for the week ahead…

 Monday: Patrick Wadsworth will be leading/has already led the Monday night chatfest from Sandhurst Sports Centre at 7:30pm.
 The route will cover approx. 6 miles and is back on the road so don’t forget your head torches and high viz.
 This is one of the most sociable runs of the week and a great opportunity to catch up with friends or discuss the preceding weekend.

 Tuesday Club Run: The biggest club run of the week caters for all abilities with multiple groups that cover beginners to faster and more experienced runners.
 It’s perfect for novices and those coming back from injury or a long lay-off because you can start with an easy group and work your way upwards.
 The start time is 6:30pm as always, this week from the Morgan Rec in Crowthorne as its the first Tuesday of the month.

 Tuesday Intervals: Later the interval sessions will meet at The Tythings in Yateley at 8pm.
 The session will be on Chinese Hill and will consist of 7 x 4 minutes with 1 minute recoveries.
 You can read more about the Tuesday night intervals HERE